 If you want to make motion blur a feature of your shot, then try shutter speeds between 1/30th and 1/8th of a second.

-Shutter speed in street photography can be tricky to get right when you’re out on the street, but the general idea is simple.
+Street photography shutter speed can be tricky to get right when you’re out on the street, but the general idea is simple.
 Fast shutter speeds freeze the action.
 Slow shutter speeds result in motion blur.

 If you’re shooting at night and in very dark conditions, one thing you can do if you want to freeze the action and you’re having trouble getting exposures is to use aperture priority mode for street photography.
 With aperture priority mode for street photography at night, you can set your shutter speed to the minimum shutter speed that will still give you sharp photos and freeze the action and then let the camera do the rest.